Mishalzeera/the-money-manager/README.md

 ### Adding Session User Key To FsFiles, FsChunks

-The author at this point stumbled upon the problem of managing the deletion of data.
+At this point I stumbled upon the problem of managing the deletion of data.
 The data needs some common reference that allows for the "remove" method to zero in on.
 When a file is uploaded, two new collections are automatically added to the database.
 These important collections have no direct reference to